Alien Resurrection: Direction and design

 Trainspotting director Danny Boyle was the producers' first choice to direct the film.
-Boyle and his producer met with effects supervisors to discuss the film, but he was not interested in pursuing the project and went on to make A Life Less Ordinary instead.
+Boyle and his producer met with effects supervisors to discuss the film, but he passed on the project and went on to make A Life Less Ordinary instead.
+Boyle said that while he was "very passionate" about the project, he did not consider himself ready for the amount of effects needed for the film, "I just suddenly had a rare moment of clarity, thinking, “You are not the right guy for this.”"
 Peter Jackson was also approached, but declined as he could not get excited about an Alien film.
 In 1995, after the release of The Usual Suspects, 20th Century Fox approached Bryan Singer to direct.
 Jean-Pierre Jeunet was asked to direct, as the film's producers believed he had a unique visual style.
 Jeunet had just completed the script to Amélie and was surprised he was offered the job for Alien Resurrection, as he thought the franchise had finished with Alien 3 and believed that making a sequel was a bad idea.
-Jeunet, however, accepted the project with a budget of $70 million.
+Jeunet accepted the project with a budget of $70 million.
 He required an interpreter as he did not speak much English when filming began.

 Jeunet hired French special effects supervisor Pitof and cinematographer Darius Khondji, both of whom he had worked with on The City of Lost Children.
 Nigel Phelps was chosen for production designer, having made a name for himself designing Gotham City in Batman and Mega-City One in Judge Dredd.
 Jeunet and his crew watched the latest science fiction and Alien films as reference material, and obtained production reports from the Alien films to study the camera setups.
-Jeunet was given creative control, contributing several elements to the script including five different endings, although the expensive ones were dismissed.
+Jeunet was given creative control, contributing several elements to the script including five endings, although the expensive ones were dismissed.
 He also opted to make the film a dark comedy and was encouraged to include more violence.
 In June 1996, Jeunet's frequent co-director, conceptual artist Marc Caro had drawn rough sketches of characters' costumes, which were shown to veteran costume designer Bob Ringwood.
 Ringwood made several modifications for the final design.